-- 23.2.
-The DSL and Attendance Officer will monitor unauthorised absences and take appropriate action including notifying the local authority particularly where children go missing on repeat occasions and/or are missing for periods during the school day in conjunction with 'Children Missing Education: Statutory Guidance for Local Authorities3. - 23.3.
+- 23.3.
 Staff must be alert to signs of children at risk of travelling to conflict zones, female genital mutilation and forced marriage. - 23.4.
-The DSL and Attendance Officer works closely with the Educational Welfare Officer (EWO).
+The DSL and Attendance lead works closely with the Educational Welfare Officer.

 24. Online Safety